-The first four skills of Inner Leadership are the ability to stay calm in a crisis, make clear sense of the situation, find more opportunities, and then choose the best way forward.
+The first four skills of Inner Leadership are the abilities to stay calm in a crisis, make clear sense of the situation, find more opportunities, and then choose the best way forward.

-But even when we know what we want to do, there are three big reasons why we can still find ourselves stuck.
+But even when we know what we want to do, there are still three major big why we might sometimes find ourselves stuck.

-The first is overthinking or analysis-paralysis.
-This is when we over-analyse a situation so much so that we cannot take a decision.
+The first is called overthinking or analysis-paralysis.
+This is when we analyse a situation so much that we cannot take a decision.
 Like Hamlet, we flip back and forth between the possibilities, endlessly asking: “Option A or Option B, that is the question…?
 And what about Option C or Option D?
 And what if I fail?
 Or what if I succeed?
-And what about Option E or Option A or B…?”
+And what about Option E or Option A or Option B…?”

-1. In a time of massive change we will never be able to predict or control what happens, so all ways forward are a step into the unknown
+- In this time of massive change we will never be able to predict or control what happens, so all ways forward are a step into the unknown

-2. When everything is changing, the biggest danger comes from staying still
+- When everything is around us is moving and changing, the biggest danger comes from staying still, where we were

-3. There is no ‘correct’ way forward, only the one that will bring us and the people around us the most energy and enthusiasm to wake up every morning longing to make it happen
+- There is no ‘right’ way forward — only the way forward that will bring us the most energy and enthusiasm to wake up every morning longing to make it happen, to overcome the issues that will inevitably arise

-4. And even if we ‘fail‘ to achieve the particular outcome we want, we will still gain useful learning and experience.
-And that will help us to find another, better forward, towards whatever matters most
+- And even when we ‘fail‘ to achieve a particular outcome, we will still gain useful learning and experience — which can then help us find another, even better forward, towards whatever matters most to us

-Knowing these things enables us to overcome the three main things that can sometimes keep us stuck.
+When we know these four things in our bones, we gain the ability to overcome any of the three main blockages that sometimes keep us stuck.
 That enables us to begin.
-And that is the next key step to becoming antifragile.
+And that is the next step to becoming antifragile.

 Have you ever found yourself feeling stuck?
 Were you overthinking, feeling afraid, or did you simply not know the destiny you wanted to create for yourself?
 Did you eventually choose the way forward that inspired you most?
-Would it be useful for you to be able to do this more quickly next time?
+Would it be useful to be able to do that more quickly next time?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.